SalvatoreTosti/urchin/doc/README.md

 This is a folder for project documenation and acommpanying design documents.

 ##Todos
-- [ ] Add file structure to 'src' directory, to better seperate files
+- [ ] update health stat to include both 'current' and 'maximum' health
-- [ ] Add file structure to 'test' directory, to better seperate files
+- [ ]
-- [x] Test SDL makefile on OSX